DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/_index.md

 Some helpers modules are available in `helpers`:

 - `helpers.command`: to run local commands on client's host
+- `helpers.ldaphashes`: to compute LDAP hashes from plaintext passwords
 - `helpers.randompassword`: to generate random passwords with specific constraints
 {{% /notice %}}